solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 If there is a root in epoch 2, then the **secondary rotation** will be in effect for those blocks, and **b2** will be the valid subcommittee.
-Block producers should stlll be following **b1** fork weight, so eventually **b1** will observe a rooted block in epoch 1 with 2/3+ votes and will stop voting.
+Block producers should still be following **b1** fork weight, so eventually **b1** will observe a rooted block in epoch 1 with 2/3+ votes and will stop voting.